-&lt;sup>3 As of February 15, GAO has met with more than 30 expert stakeholders.
+&lt;sup>2 As of March 15, 2019, GAO met with more than 30 expert stakeholders.
+GAO plans to continue to meet with stakeholders throughout the remainder of FY 2019.

-&lt;sup>4 High-Risk Series: Urgent Actions Are Needed to Address Cybersecurity Challenges Facing the Nation, GAO-18-622 (Washington, D.C: Sept.
+&lt;sup>3 High-Risk Series: Urgent Actions Are Needed to Address Cybersecurity Challenges Facing the Nation, GAO-18-622 (Washington, D.C: Sept.
 6, 2018).

-does on protecting federal information systems, critical infrastructure, and individual privacy and sensitive data from cyber threats.
-To reinforce GAO's cybersecurity audit capabilities, the ITC team is actively recruiting additional resources, including those participating in the CyberCorps Scholarship for Service program.
+GAO's cybersecurity audit capabilities, the ITC team is actively recruiting additional resources, including those participating in the CyberCorps Scholarship for Service program.
 The new recruits will augment our cadre of experts who can assess the criticality of cyber risks, both present and future, as well as evaluate the government's complex and multi-faceted attempts to address them.

-Cyber-Based Threats to the Nation's Systems and Critical Infrastructure - The cyberattacks suffered by the Office of Personnel Management, Equifax, and other large organizations in recent years highlight the increasing importance of cybersecurity.
+Cyber-Based Threats to the Nation's Systems and Critical Infrastructure.

+The cyberattacks suffered by the Office of Personnel Management, Equifax, and other large organizations in recent years highlight the increasing importance of cybersecurity.
 Threats from state and non-state actors are growing in sophistication, scope, and impact.
 These increasing threats could have a serious, or even potentially catastrophic, impact.